stefanfreitag/terraform-aws-fsx-status-monitor/examples/01_default_configuration/README.md

 # Example using the default configuration

-Deploys the FSx status monitor with no additional configuration.
+Deploys the FSx status monitor with no additional configuration:

-Especially, no SNS topic subscriber is created.
+- No SNS topic subscriber is set up.
+- The monitor is scheduled to run every 60 minutes.

 <!-- BEGIN_TF_DOCS -->
 ## Requirements